antonioortegajr/Playing-Artemis-Docs/README.md

 * [Game Master](https://github.com/antonioortegajr/Playing-Artemis-Docs/blob/master/crew-positions/game-master.md) - Place Humanity on trial

 There is one main screen all players see.
-The Captian sees only the main screen.
+The Captain sees only the main screen.
 Each player will man a station and perform their duties on their own screens.
 Players can not see the screens of the rest of the crew's stations so verbal communication is used to work together.
 Team building!

 ##Required